-34 Related parties
+33 Related parties

-Parties related to ABN AMRO include NLFI with control, the Dutch State with significant influence, associates, pension funds, joint ventures, the Managing Board, the Supervisory Board, close family members of any person referred to above, entities controlled or significantly influenced by any person referred to above and any other related entities.
-ABN AMRO has applied the partial exemption for government-related entities as described in IAS 24 paragraphs 25-27.
+Parties related to ABN AMRO Bank N.V. include ABN AMRO Group N.V. with control, the Dutch State and NLFI with significant influence, associates, pension funds, joint ventures, the Managing Board, the Supervisory Board, close family members of any person referred to above, entities controlled or significantly influenced by any person referred to above and any other related entities.
+ABN AMRO Bank has applied the partial exemption for government-related entities as described in IAS 24 paragraphs 25-27.

-As part of its business operations, ABN AMRO frequently enters into transactions with related parties.
+As part of its business operations, ABN AMRO Bank frequently enters into transactions with related parties.
 Transactions conducted with the Dutch State are limited to normal banking transactions, taxation and other administrative relationships with the exception of items specifically disclosed in this note.
 Normal banking transactions relate to loans and deposits and are entered into under the same commercial and market terms that apply to non-related parties.

-Total outstanding loans and advances to members of the Managing Board and Supervisory Board of ABN AMRO amounted to EUR 4.4 million in 2015 (2014: EUR 5.8 million; 2013: EUR 6.1 million).
+Total outstanding loans and advances to members of the Managing Board and Supervisory Board of ABN AMRO Bank amounted to EUR 4.4 million in 2015 (2014: EUR 5.8 million; 2013: EUR 6.1 million).
 The outstanding loans and advances to members of the Managing Board and the Supervisory Board mainly consist of residential mortgages granted under standard personnel conditions.
-Other loans and advances are granted under client conditions (further information is provided in the Remuneration report).
+Other loans and advances have client conditions (further information is provided in the Remuneration report).

-Credits, loans and bank guarantees in the ordinary course of business may be granted by ABN AMRO companies to executive managers or to close family members of Board members and close family members of executive managers.
+Credits, loans and bank guarantees in the ordinary course of business may be granted by ABN AMRO Bank companies to executive managers or to close family members of Board members and close family members of executive managers.
 At 31 December 2015, there were no outstanding credits, loans or bank guarantees, other than the ones included in the ordinary course of business noted above.